Adolescent Program Website: Blue House Blog

 Devon Mann: Devon is originally from Oregon & graduated from the University of Oregon with a BS is Biology in 1993.
 She then attended the University of North Carolina, Wilmington, where she received an MS in Biology with emphasis in Marine Invertebrate Zoology in 1996.
 After moving to Chicago in 1997, Devon worked for 5 years at the University of Chicago as manager of a research lab focusing on genes important to early vertebrate brain development.
 In 2003, she moved to Prairie Crossing and began teaching college level biology courses at the College of Lake County.
 Her daughter, Hollis, is currently in Lower Elementary at MSLF.

-Sarah Stodard: Sarah joined the Blue House faculty this year to serve as the Math Teacher.
+Sarah Stodard: Sarah joined the Blue House faculty in 2013 to serve as the Math Teacher.
 Sarah graduated from Princeton University with a major in Public Policy, and worked for several years in nonprofit finance and as an academic researcher at Columbia University in New York City.
 She completed some graduate work in Statistics at Columbia before embarking on a career in Investment Banking with Lehman Brothers, where she specialized in marketing fixed income derivative products to municipal clients.
 Sarah completed the AMI-NAMTA Montessori Orientation to Adolescent Studies in Cleveland, Ohio in July 2013.
-She and her husband, Randy, have three children who all attend MSLF: Eli (Lower Elementary), Ruby (Primary), and Nola (Toddler).
+She and her husband, Randy, have four children who all attend MSLF: Eli (Lower Elementary), Ruby (Primary), Nola (Toddler), and Zoe (Blue House Baby!)